sebbekarlsson/new-flask-app/README.md

 # new-flask-app
 > Create a new flask application using this simple command

+## Features

+* One blueprint for the index
+* One template for the index
+* One basic jinja layout with refs to all assets
+* Javascript minifier (jsmin)

 ## Install
 > To install it on your system: